3 Common Tree Insects Wichita Homeowners Should Watch For

 3. Bronze Birch Borer

 Birches are common trees in Wichita landscapes and forests.
 However, they face a threat from the bronze birch borer.
-The typical birch species the pest targets includes:
+The typical birch species this pest targets include:

 - Paper birch